Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Snuff Garrett)

 A dreadful, drekky '70s AOR/disco pop album from songwriter John Durrill, who was the keyboard player in the '60s pop group, The Five Americans.
-You might be fooled -- like me -- into thinking this was a country record, because of Snuff Garrett's participation, and because several songs were co-written with Sandy Pinkard of the country (comedy duo of Pinkard & Bowden).
-Actually, I guess this is meant to be a split album: Side One is pure pop (and purely bad) while Side Two has several country-tinged tunes, with a little pedal steel and some banjo on the closing track.
+Like me, you might be fooled into thinking this was a country record, because of Snuff Garrett's participation, and because several songs were co-written with Sandy Pinkard of the country (comedy duo of Pinkard & Bowden).
+Actually, I guess this is meant to be a split album: Side One is pure pop (and purely bad) while Side Two has several country-tinged tunes, with a little bit of pedal steel and some banjo on the closing track.
 I guess it was meant to be a "country side," but it's also pretty forgettable.
 Despite the miserable tepidness of this album, Durrill did manage to crack into the country market in the early '80s, when Merle Haggard had a #3 hit with his song "Misery And Gin," from the soundtrack to the Clint Eastwood film, Bronco Billy, as well as contributing songs to similar flicks such as Any Which Way You Can and Smokey and The Bandit 2.
 He also had several songs recorded by Cher, which probably gives you a better idea of what this album sounds like...

 Commercial Country Albums - Letter "E"